rodrigoacs/ifmg-ob/README.md

 # ifmg-ob
-Things developed in information systems bachelor at IFMG Ouro Branco
+Things developed during the graduation in information systems at IFMG Ouro Branco